Yamini2001/LeetCode-Solutions/README.md

   ## Make Sum Divisible By P
   Return the length of the smallest subarray that you need to remove, or -1 if it's impossible.

+  ## Maximum Running Time Of N Computers
+  Return the maximum number of minutes you can run all the n computers simultaneously.